TheRealKaup/KTech/documentation/faq.md

 		symbols "On" -- turn on symbols if you want to debug
 ```

-To generate the build files for KTech and your game, ensure Premake is installed on your system and run the command `premake5 [action]` from the directory your "`premake5.lua`" script is in (e.g. `premake5 gmake2` to generate GNU Makefiles).
+To generate the build files for KTech and your game, ensure Premake is installed on your system and run the command `premake5 [action]` from the directory your `premake5.lua` script is in (e.g. `premake5 gmake2` to generate GNU Makefiles).

-To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to "`build/bin/`".
+To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to `build/bin/`.

-The "Debug" configuration (on KTech's end) enables debug symbols and deliberately doesn't hide the terminal cursor to improve GDB using experience.
-The "Release" configuration does the opposite; it doesn't enable debug symbols and hides the terminal cursor.
+The "Debug" configuration (on KTech's end) enables debug symbols and intentionally doesn't hide the terminal cursor to improve GDB using experience.
+The "Release" configuration leaves debug symbols disabled and hides the terminal cursor.

 ## How does the licensing work?

-KTech is licensed under [the GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html) or any later version.
-Read the article ["A Quick Guide to GPLv3"](https://www.gnu.org/licenses/quick-guide-gplv3.html) from GNU's website to learn about it.
+KTech is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3) or any later version.
+Read the article "[A Quick Guide to GPLv3](https://www.gnu.org/licenses/quick-guide-gplv3.html)" from GNU's website to learn about it.
 You are completely allowed to sell copies of your game (for example, via Steam), and so does anyone else, though I am not sure how significantly this affects sales in practice.

 Using the Steamworks API with KTech (to utilize Steam achievements, for instance) contradicts the GPLv3 due to it not falling under the definition of "System Libraries" (thus, not being exempted from the copyleft).
 As a solution, I might in the future decide to specifically allow using the Steamworks API with KTech.

 ## Is KTech Stable?

 KTech is reasonably uncomplicated and is written under pretty rigid code conventions (see [style.md](style.md)).
 Despite so, I frequently encounter bugs.
 This is very much not to be unexpected, as KTech has seen much more coding done on it than actual usage.
 Parallel to the last time I've worked on my game _netset_, I've composed what would seem a worryingly long list of overlooked parts (see [issue #58](https://github.com/TheRealKaup/KTech/issues/58)).
 Solving most of them was as easy as finding them.
-The asnwer to the question: no. But this just means KTech is not fundamentally faulty, and rather it needs more testing and feedback.
+The asnwer to the question: no. But, what I'm propounding is that evidently, KTech is not fundamentally faulty, and rather it needs more testing and feedback.

 ## Why are `Collider`'s and `Texture`'s constructors normal functions?

 Using normal constructors was ambiguous to the coder and the compiler in this case.
 The writing convention of `vector.resize(n)` and `vector[i].Constructor()`, where "vector" is a vector of `Texture`s or `Collider`s, is just the simple and easy alternative I found.
-I might change this method, maybe to a factory design.
+I might change this method, maybe to a factory or a template-based design.

 ## Why is there no predefined game loop?

-It seems to me preferable forcing to write a game loop and understand how it works.
-Depends on how extensible a predefined game loop should be, it might require an amount of parameters and new features that is equivalent in code complexity to writing a game loop on the game side as is done now.
+It seems to me preferable forcing the user to write a game loop and understand how it works.
+Depends on how extensible a predefined game loop should be, it might require an amount of parameters and new features that is equivalent in code complexity to writing a game loop on the game side as is done now, which I believe is not too inconveniencing anyway.

 ## How does the file system work?

 KTech is provided as a static library.
-It's declared and defined within [the `"ktech/"` directory of this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).
+It's declared and defined within [the `ktech/` directory of this repository](https://github.com/TheRealKaup/KTech/tree/master/ktech).

-The core library is declared in `"ktech/ktech.hpp"`.
+The core library is declared in `ktech/ktech.hpp`.
 This file is what your game source files should `#include`.

-`"ktech.hpp"` contains forward declarations, all of which are enclosed within a namespace named `KTech`.
-Classes are defined in the other header files (`".hpp"`), and class members are usually defined in additional source files (`".cpp"`).
+`ktech.hpp` contains forward declarations, all of which are enclosed within a namespace named `KTech`.
+Classes are defined in the other header files (`*.hpp`), and class members are usually defined in additional source files (`*.cpp`).

-The non-core parts of the library are so far only the optional predefined UI elements ("widgets") that are stored in `"ktech/widgets/"`.
+The non-core parts of the library are so far only the optional predefined UI elements ("widgets") that are stored in `ktech/widgets/`.
 If you want to use any of KTech's widgets, you may selectively include the header files from that directory.

-The contents of `"ktech/"` is split into multiple sub-directories:
+The contents of `ktech/` is split into multiple sub-directories:
-- `"basic/"` - basic classes.
+- `basic/` - basic classes.
-- `"engine/"` - the `Engine` class and engine components.
+- `engine/` - the `Engine` class and engine components.
-- `"utility/"` - utility classes.
+- `utility/` - utility classes.
-- `"widgets/"` - optional widgets that you may include from here.
+- `widgets/` - optional widgets that you may include from here.
-- `"world/"` - world classes.
+- `world/` - world classes.

-Note that `"ktech.hpp"` includes all of required header files only if `KTECH_DEFINITION` is undefined.
-This macro is an include guard completely internal to KTech, and you shouldn't define it before including `"ktech.hpp"`.
+Note that `ktech.hpp` includes all of the required header files only if `KTECH_DEFINITION` is undefined (and it is normally undefined).
+This macro is an include guard completely internal to KTech, and you shouldn't define it before including `ktech.hpp`.
 Apart from that, don't worry about this macro.

-## How does `CachingRegistry` works?
+## How does `CachingRegistry` work?

 `KTech::ID` is initialized with a UUID value when constructed, meaning, references to world structures (classes that have an `ID m_id` member) are serializable.
 All that is left is some kind of a container to store world structure instances or register world structure pointers, so world structures can be retrieved using their `ID`s.